-As a nonprofit organization dedicated to funding blood cancer research, LLS has spent decades finding creative ways to raise money for its cause.
+As a nonprofit organization dedicated to funding blood cancer research, LLS has spent many decades finding creative ways to raise money for its cause.
+With programs like Team in Training, Light the Night Walk, the Leukemia Cup Regatta, LLS has been a pioneer of event-oriented fundraising, leveraging the passion of individual fundraisers.
 Its flagship program, Team in Training (TNT), has grown to become the world’s largest endurance sports training program, raising more than $850 million since its founding in 1988.

 TNT’s earlier efforts at online fundraising were made in partnership with a third-party outsourcer, who provided an off-the-shelf hosted fundraising application.
 For a fee of 7% of each transaction, the outsourcer provided a personalized fundraising website for each program participant and collected funds from donors, remitting them to LLS on a monthly basis.
 This arrangement allowed LLS to access the online channel relatively quickly, allowing the organization to focus on things other than IT infrastructure.
 Over time, however, the solution started to become a victim of its own success.

-With help from Mule ESB, LLS created new architecture and organization that has delivered a set of robust systems and processes designed to scale with increasing donations for years to come.
+This new architecture and organization has resulted in a set of robust systems and processes, designed to scale with increasing donations for years to come.
 The system is designed and tested to handle peak loads of over 24,000 messages per hour.
 In the first 4 months of production, the system processed more than 500,000 messages with zero message loss.